matheusmurta/node-kanban/README.md

 sequelize db:migrate
 npm start
 ```
-### 3 - you can get there quickly if it works by going to http://localhost:3001/ and seeing this message
+### 3 - you can check there quickly if it works by going to http://localhost:3001/ and seeing this message
 ```sh
 {"message":"Kanban App"}
 ```